 About me

-I am a qualified psychotherapeutic counsellor with experience engaging with a wide range of relational, psychological, and emotional issues in a variety of clinical settings.
+I am a qualified psychotherapeutic counsellor with experience engaging with a wide range of relational, psychological, and emotional issues in a variety of clinical settings across London and online.
+Prior to re-training as a counsellor I have worked in schools, residential care, and architecture.

-I have both personal and professional experience within communities that are usually marginalised in society.
-This informs a sensitive, intersectional awareness of how being different, or ‘other’, can shape an individual’s experience both in the past and present through social, political, and cultural pressures.
-I aim to cultivate a space that empowers all to become their true, authentic selves, regardless of race, gender identity, ethnicity, ability, religion, sexuality, class, and age.
+I have both personal and professional experience within communities that are often pushed to the side in society.
+This informs a sensitive, intersectional awareness of how being different can shape your experience both in the past and present through pressure to fit in and ‘be normal’ which can be hugely suffocating.
+My aim is to cultivate a space that empowers all to become their true, authentic selves.

 My counselling style